Configuring Cisco firewall in Linux machine with Minicom

 Select Serial port setup.

-In opened window press A for set Serial Device and enter value: /dev/ttyUSB0.
+In opened window press A button on keyboard for set Serial Device and enter value: /dev/ttyUSB0.

-Press E for change baud rate, then press C to set it to 9600.
+Press E button for change baud rate, then press C to set it to 9600.

 Change Hardware Flow Control to No by pressing F.